readthedocs/blog/announcing-community-cdn.rst

 One of the coolest things that CloudFlare's CDN offers is something called `Cache Tags`_.
-This lets us add a ``Cache-Tag`` header to all the documentation that we serve, and bust the cache using just that tag.
+This lets us add a ``Cache-Tag`` header to all the documentation that we serve, and invalidate the cache using just that tag.

 An example,
 when you load our docs,